s3alfisc/wildrwolf/README.md

-Because the bootstrap-resampling is based on the [fwildclusterboot](https://github.com/s3alfisc/fwildclusterboot) package, `wildwyoung` is usually really fast.
+Because the bootstrap-resampling is based on the [fwildclusterboot](https://github.com/s3alfisc/fwildclusterboot) package, `wildrwolf` is usually really fast.

 The package is complementary to [wildwyoung](https://github.com/s3alfisc/wildwyoung), which implements